softwarewolves/keycloak-in-action/README.md

 When the Keycloak server has started up, its UI is available at `https://localhost:8443`.
 You can log into the management console with `admin:admin` if you click through the warning about an invalid certificate - in this demo configuration, each Keycloak container generates a new key pair and a self-signed certificate.

 The Angular app is based on a sample application in IdentityModel's [oidc-client-js library](https://github.com/IdentityModel/oidc-client-js).
 When it has started up, it is available at `http://localhost:4200`.
 This client has been registered in Keycloak with the identifier `spa`.
 The Angular client starts an OIDC authorization code flow with the running Keycloak instance as the authorization server when the `login` button is pressed.
-This will fail, unless you previously accepted the invalid Keycloak certificate, see above, as the authorization request cannot be sent.
+This will fail, unless you previously accepted the invalid Keycloak certificate, see above, as the client cannot retrieve the OpenID Provider's configuration over HTTPS.

 Keycloak has been configured to act as a broker for an Identity Provider.
-For this to work, the following environment variables need to be set in a .env file in the root directory of the project:
+For this to work, the following environment variables need to be set in a `.env` file in the root directory of the project:
 * `USER_INFO_URL`
 * `CLIENT_ID`
 * `CLIENT_SECRET`